The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Data set

 For this study, we work with a sample of 52 flares observed by both EVE and {\rhessi} during the period from February 2011 to February 2013.
-Each flare is of {\goes} class M or larger and has X-ray emission observed by {\rhessi} at energies above 50~keV.
-From each flare, we isolated one or two time intervals of approximately one minute duration with good conditions, i.e., occurring during the first two minutes of the ``impulsive'' emission $>$25~keV, with a discernible non-thermal component, with a relatively flat high-energy spectrum (thick-target electron spectral index $\delta < 10$), and with a good signal-to-noise ratio up to at least 50~keV.
-From these 52 flares, we found 66 appropriate time intervals for which we could perform the DEM calculation as described above.
-To establish limits on the low cutoff energy, for each time interval we iteratively fit the DEM plus \texttt{f\_thick2} model for fixed values of the cutoff $E_c$ ranging from 5 to 30~keV.
+Each flare is of {\goes} class M or larger and has X-ray emission observed by {\rhessi} at energies above 50 keV.
+From each flare, we isolated one or two time intervals of approximately one minute duration with good conditions, i.e., occurring during the first two minutes of the ``impulsive'' emission $>$25~keV, with a discernible non-thermal component, with a relatively flat high-energy spectrum (thick-target electron spectral index $\delta < 9$), and with a good signal-to-noise ratio up to at least 50~keV.
+From these 52 flares, we found 61 appropriate time intervals in 38 flares for which we found good results (reduced $\chi^2 < 3$) for the DEM calculation as described above.
+To establish limits on the low cutoff energy, for each time interval we iteratively fit the DEM plus \texttt{thick2} model for fixed values of the cutoff $E_c$ ranging from 5 to 30~keV.
 We then examined curves of the goodness of fit parameter, $\chi^2$, to establish lower and upper limits on $E_c$.